TheDataDen/Seedbox-Ansible/README.md

 cd Seedbox-Ansible
 ```

+> [!NOTE]
+> If you already have run this playbook before and are updating, you probably wouldn't be able to run `git pull` because of the changes you made to the `vars/main.yml` file.
+> To fix this, run `git stash` to stash your changes, then run `git pull` and then run `git stash pop` to restore your changes.
+There may be merge conflicts for the `vars/main.yml` file, make sure to scan through the file and fix any conflicts.

 3. Modify the [vars/main.yml](vars/main.yml) file to match your setup.
 Check out the [Configuration](#configuration) section for more information

 ### Run the playbook